rachelesmee/website/foss4gukonline2020/sessions.md

 # Don’t Lose Your Way!
 Crowd sourcing the nation's forgotten paths.

-Dan Ormsby, Jack Cornish, Matt Walker	The Ramblers & Astun Technology
+Dan Ormsby, Jack Cornish, Matt Walker,	The Ramblers & Astun Technology

 _Walking charity the Ramblers, crowd sourced every lost historic path in England and Wales in just 6 weeks.
 We’ll look back at how, why and what next!_

 In February and March 2020, every lost historic path in England and Wales was mapped in a crowd sourcing campaign run by the Ramblers using OS-Geo technologies at its heart.
 Attracting national media attention, over 3,500 volunteers did a “spot the difference” comparison of over 150,000 sq km of historic and contemporary OS maps and digitised the missing paths.
 The exercise is Phase 1 in a program to save historic rights of way before a legislative deadline of 2026 beyond which they will be lost forever.
 In this talk by Ramblers project lead Jack Cornish with Dan Ormsby and Matt Walker from Astun we’ll look at how, why and what next.

 # Locus Charter - Helping to use location data ethically and responsibly

-Denise McKenzie	Benchmark Initiative, Geovation
+Denise McKenzie,	Benchmark Initiative, Geovation

-_The Locus Charter is an international set of principles and guidance for ethical and good practice in using location data_
+_The Locus Charter is an international set of principles and guidance for ethical and good practice in using location data._

 In 2019 the Omidyar Network funded 2 programmes of work looking at ethical implications of using location data - Benchmark Initiative in the UK and EthicalGEO in the USA.
 Since then the world has seen an unprecedented situation arise with the spread of COVID-19 across most countries in the world.
 Location data has been at the fore of understand, predicting and trying to manage the outbreak.
 A key topic that has arisen during this has been the question "what constitutes ethical use of location data?"
 This is being openly debated particularly in the use of contact tracing apps that are being developed by many governments across the world.
 The Locus Charter is a collaboration between the teams a Benchmark and EthicalGEO to develop an agreed set of international principles to help guide practitioners towards the ethical and responsible use of location data in their projects.
 The program will be reaching its public consultation phase in June.   www.benchmarkinitiative.com www.ethicalgeo.org

 # Stay home and innovate: redesigning an Earth Observation-fuelled accelerator supporting SMEs and start-ups

-Dimitrios Papadakis	Evenflow SPRL
+Dimitrios Papadakis,	Evenflow SPRL

 _The PARSEC Accelerator, distributing €2.5 Million to SMEs and start-ups, enabled innovation from the safety of home as a response to the COVID-19._

 The PARSEC Accelerator, which will distribute €2.5 Million in equity-free funding for Earth Observation-based innovation, was one of the Copernicus-enabled business opportunities that Evenflow presented at the FOSS4G Bucharest in August 2019.
 After the successful start to 2020, with the PARSEC Open Call 1 attracting 348 SMEs and start-ups from 36 different countries and resulting in 100 competitive winners (#100PARSEC), the COVID-19 pandemic changed the rules of the game.
 The international team behind the accelerator committed to continue supporting innovation of SMEs, and therefore redesigned the first stage and the second Open Call of the accelerator.
 This enabled innovation to continue from the safety of home within the PARSEC ecosystem, and created a more open and borderless accelerator.
-Format : lightning talk/ presentation + visual support (PPT) Duration (flexible) : 3-5 minutes

 # Using FOSS to develop a spatial and temporal visualisation of COVID-19 data

-Eddie Boyle	University of Edinburgh
+Eddie Boyle,	University of Edinburgh

 _A visualisation of the spatial and temporal distribution of the 2020 COVID-19 pandemic using open technologies and resources._